edmond-ym/button-request-panel/public/documentation/README.md

 ## Running Principle
 ![alt text](assets/req_principle.png)

 A Button on a device is pressed.
 Then, the device, which has the internet connection and matched to the specific account in the console, sends the request to the console.
 The message will be generated according to the Button ID and Device ID, and the user may view messages in the console and PWA App.

+## Device - Button Hierarchy
+To understand hierarchy, there are 3 hierarchies.
+The top level is your account.
+Each device has an unique credential, which can be attached to your account.
+You may attach multiple devices to your account.

+In each device, there is at least one button.
+Each button is classified unique because its unique Button ID.

+You may imagine it as an address:
+(Button ID), (Device Credential), (Account)

 ## Console
 The console aims to provide the user the comprehensive management of messages and connected devices.

 ## PWA App
 The PWA App provides the convenience for the user to manage messages effectively on their own mobile device.

 # Console
 ## Device List